fsschneider/DeepOBS/docs/user_guide/overview.rst

 The runners of the DeepOBS package handle training and the logging of statistics measuring the optimizer's performance.
-For optimizers following the standard TensorFlow optimizer API it is enough to provide the runners with a list of the optimizer’s hyperparameters.
-We provide a template for this, as well as an example of including a more sophisticated optimizer that can’t be described as a subclass of the TensorFlow optimizer API.
+For optimizers following the standard TensorFlow or PyTorch optimizer API it is enough to provide the runners with a list of the optimizer’s hyperparameters.
+We provide a template for this, as well as an example of including a more sophisticated optimizer that can’t be described as a subclass of the TensorFlow or PyTorch optimizer API.

-In the API section, we described the :doc:`../api/runner/standardrunner` and in the :doc:`tutorial` we show an example of creating a run script for a new optimizer.
+In the API section, we described the :doc:`../api/tensorflow/runner/standardrunner` and :doc:`../api/pytorch/runner/standardrunner` in the :doc:`tutorial` we show an example of creating a run script for a new optimizer.